Author has written 10 stories for Harry Potter, Twilight, Lord of the Rings, Percy Jackson and the Olympians, Addams Family, and Sherlock.

 And if it wasn't enough that every character is always chuckling, every character is always chuckling.

 Tell me something: what sense does it make for a little kid or a flighty character to chuckle?
-They don't have that sense of maturity and almost masculinity that comes with the connotation 'chuckle'!
-Indulgent grandparents chuckle; schmoozing politicians chuckle; Hugh Jackman as Wolverine chuckles; the comic relief in a story and/or any child under the age of consent can snigger or guffaw at most.
-I don't care if the character is in a de-aged body, or extremely mature, them chuckling is as out of place as every attractive person in a story being described as 'aristocratic'.
+They don't have that sense of maturity and almost masculinity that comes with the connotation of 'chuckle'!
+Indulgent grandparents chuckle; schmoozing politicians chuckle; Hugh Jackman as Wolverine chuckles -- the comic relief in a story and/or any child under the age of consent can snigger or guffaw at most.
+I don't care if the character is in a de-aged body or extremely mature, them chuckling is as out of place as every attractive person in a story being described as 'aristocratic'.
 (You keep using that word.
 I don't think it means what you think it means.)
+(Actually, y'know what?
+It really doesn't.)

 And for the love of all that is, stop making women chuckle.
 I think this one's actually more of a personal opinion, but it feels as jarring to me as reading about a grown-ass man giggling or tittering.